react-declarative/react-declarative/FAQ.md

  - Stay Updated: The library is actively maintained and new features appear frequently2.
 Staying updated with the latest changes can help you take advantage of new features and improvements.

  - Use Starter Kits: There are several starter kits available that can help you get started with your projects2.
 These kits provide a solid foundation and can save you a lot of time.

+## How does it compare to other form libraries like Formik?

+`react-declarative` and `Formik` are both popular libraries for handling forms in React applications, but they have different approaches and features that might make one more suitable for your project than the other.

+Here’s a comparison of `react-declarative` and Formik:

+ - Size and Dependencies: `react-declarative` is based on Material-UI and has dependencies like tss-react and @mui/material.
+Formik, on the other hand, is known for having a smaller bundle size and fewer dependencies

+ - Declarative Approach: `react-declarative` emphasizes a declarative approach to form building and state management, which can lead to more predictable and easier-to-debug code.
+Formik also supports a declarative style but is more imperative in how you handle form state and validation.

+ - Ease of Use: Formik is often praised for its simplicity and ease of use, with a straightforward API that’s easy to understand and integrate into React projects.
+It provides a set of handy utilities and components for building forms, with built-in support for validation and error handling.
+It works for `react-declarative` too

+ - Performance: In terms of performance, Formik has been optimized to minimize unnecessary re-renders, which is crucial for larger applications.
+However, `react-declarative` also aims to provide efficient performance, especially when used with its JSON endpoint for automatic state management.
+The benefit of `react-declarative` is implementation of reconciler algorithm for smooth rerenders for better user experience.

+ - Ultimately, the choice between `react-declarative` and Formik will depend on your specific needs, the complexity of your forms, and your preference for a more declarative or imperative approach to form handling.
+It’s always a good idea to try out both libraries in a small project to see which one fits better with your workflow and coding style.